Course Descriptions

 Survey of theory and research relevant to the study of organizational communication.
 Students will examine how communication processes shape and reshape the activities of organizing within and between organizations.

 A comprehensive study of crisis communication in organizations.
-From preparation and planning to post-crisis recovery, this class helps students develop a thorough understanding of each phase of organizational crisis as well as different types of crises that occur within organizations.
-Emphasis is placed on how communication functions to manage and resolve organizational crises.
+From preparation and planning to post-crisis recovery, this class helps students develop a thorough understanding of communication processes during each phase of organizational crisis as well as different types of crises that occur within organizations.
+Emphasis is placed on how communication functions to manage and resolve organizational crisis.

 Detailed studies in organizational communication of interest to faculty and students.
 A contemporary topic, to be announced one semester in advance, is examined each time the course is offered.
-Past topics include consulting, mentoring, gender communication and subordinate-superior relations.
-The course may be repeated once for a total of six hours.
+Past topics include consulting, subordinate-superior relations, gender communication, mentoring and intercultural communication.
+The course may be repeated for a total of nine hours.

 An advanced study of the strategic communication processes and skills of leading in diverse organizational contexts.
 The course emphasizes self-analysis and the development of leadership communication skills through the application of related theories.